-How do I use an Analogue Light Meter?
+How do I use an Analog Light Meter?

-When using an analogue light meter, you exchange a digital display for a needle.
+When using an analog light meter, you exchange a digital display for a needle.
 This needle indicates exposure values within an old-school, circular index.

-First, calibrate set the ISO on your analogue meter.
+First, calibrate set the ISO on your analog meter.
 This should be the same as the settings in your digital camera or roll of film.
-You can set the ISO on most analogue meters by rotating the appropriate dial until it indicates the ISO you’re using.
+You can set the ISO on most analog meters by rotating the appropriate dial until it indicates the ISO you’re using.